 How much does it cost to drive the world's longest road tunnel?

-It's one of the few roads where there weren't tolls, so technically it's free… although obviously you pay for fuel etc in your vehicle.
+It's one of the few roads in Norway where there weren't tolls- which helps if you're travelling Norway on a budget.
+Although obviously you pay for fuel etc in your vehicle.
 Be warned, there are average speed cameras throughout- if you look at the video below you can see it flash (at around 3.30 mark)

 What are the blue rest stops in the Longest Road Tunnel in the World?